Updated: Apr 22

 Recalling previously shared information – While the listener doesn't need to, and probably shouldn't take notes during a conversation, it is worth mentioning concepts, ideas, or other points from a previous conversation.
 This is a good way to show the speaker that their words were listened to and made a lasting impression.

-Below is a great example of active listening in a coach/client setting
+Below is an example of active listening in a coach/client setting

-Also, take notice of how people listen to you and how it makes you feel.
-You might notice that the favourite people in your life are actually the ones doing the best listening.
+Take notice of how people listen to you and how it makes you feel.
+You might notice that the people you feel closest to in your life are actually the ones doing the best listening.

 Put this active listening into action and see what happens to your relationships.